InstrumentBase#

 Perform a simple convolution with a Gaussian kernel

-Create the FITS header for a given channel and set of loop coordinates that define the needed FOV.
+Create the FITS header for a given channel.

 Interpolate the intensity kernel from the simulation time to the cadence of the instrument for the desired observing window.